kensproperties/kensproperties.github.io/properties/342ashley.md

 * All utilities, including internet, are included in rent.
 * Arbor Springs spring water is provided.
-* Monthly professional cleaning service provided and included in the rental agreement.
+* Professional cleaning service provided and included in the rental agreement.
+* Supplies such as paper towels are included in the rent.

 ### Smoke Free